Menaka-GH/Mimis-kitchen/README.md

 		5. Chutney Recipes
 		6. Snack Recipes

-if you click one of the link in the above list of categories, it will take to the separate list of recipes.
+If you click one of the link in the above list of categories, it will take to the separate list of recipes.

 Recipes
 -------
-	In the "Recipes" link, I have included all the categories by picture representation with the hyperlink. when you press each picture, it will take you to that category list of recipes.
+	In the "Recipes" link, I have included all the categories by picture representation with the hyperlink. when you click each picture, it will take you to that category list of recipes.
 For example, if you click the picture under "Breakfast Recipes", it will show as following

 	1. Dosa recipe